istareatscreens/TTT_TG/README.md

 ### Info

 The client is split into two parts.
-The GameClient which interacts with the ReactJS front end through callbacks and recieves requests the server and sends requests from the player.
+The GameClient.ts which interacts with the ReactJS front end through callbacks and recieves requests from the server and sends requests from the player.
 The front-end is done in ReactJS with TypeScript and has routes specified in App.js using react-router-dom.
 Arcade.tsx handles url parsing as well as loading the GameClient through Game.tsx and providing a game menu (GameMenu.tsx) and info screen (GameInfo.tsx) through GameSelector.tsx.

 Styling is done roughly following BEM convention.